Economy Watchers Survey Provides Datasets and Tasks for Japanese Financial Domain: EWS Datasets and Tasks

 \subsubsection{Domain Classification}

-The EWS datasets are labeled to indicate whether the explanations for economic sentiment, common to both current condition and future outlook surveys, are related to household trends, corporate trends, or employment.
-In the domain classification task, the relevant domain is selected from the three labels based on the explanation text for economic sentiment.
-We construct the domain task dataset using the explanation and the domain data extracted from the EWS datasets of both current and future datasets.
-Table~\ref{tab:stats-domain} shows the statistics of the domain classification task.
+The EWS datasets are labeled to indicate whether the explanations for economic sentiment, common to both the current conditions and future outlook surveys, relate to household trends, corporate trends, or employment.
+In the domain classification task, the relevant domain is selected from three labels based on the explanation text for economic sentiment.
+We develop a domain task dataset using the explanation and domain data extracted from the EWS datasets of both current and future datasets.

 {\tabcolsep=2.4pt

 }